peterjbardenhagen/openai-mcp-agent-dotnet/README.md

    > **NOTE**: You'll be asked to enter an environment name, which will be the name of your Azure Resource Group.
 For example, the environment name might be `openai-mcp-agent`.

-1. Make sure that your deployed model name is `gpt-5-mini`.
-If your deployed model is different, update `src/McpTodo.ClientApp/appsettings.json`.

-    ```jsonc
-    {
-      "OpenAI": {
-        // Make sure this is the right deployment name.
-        "DeploymentName": "gpt-5-mini"
-      }
-    }
-    ```

 ### Run on Azure

 1. Check that you have the necessary permissions: